Game of War: Fire Age: Business and marketing

 Machine Zone, the game's developer, was described by its CEO as "probably the world's largest direct response marketer and largest single product marketer on mobile," with 200 employees in marketing, out of about 550 employees worldwide as of October 2015.

 Approximately $40 million was spent on marketing Game of War: Fire Age in 2014.
 Along with advertisements in digital and social media, highly produced television commercials featuring model Kate Upton were created.
 The ads made use of Upton's sex appeal to promote the game as she leads battles in fantasy settings loosely comparable to those in Game of Thrones.
 The spots were introduced in the United States during an NFL Thursday Night Football game and have since been prominent during Super Bowl XLIX and other sporting events.
 Upton was replaced in 2015 by singer Mariah Carey as the face of the game's advertising campaign, and the first commercial with Carey was revealed on September 14, 2015.

+Perhaps the most famous Game of War advertisement came from a 30 second clip in which several players of the game sit around a campfire discussing the game, notably complaining about one anonymous player, (later revealed to be a girl in the group) known simply as Thelegend27.
+The advertisement sparked memes and a boost of popularity for Game of War.